6sp33d/sonicWallBruteForce/README.md

 -proxy         "HTTP proxy."

--delay         "how many seconds to wait before moving to next password in list."
+-passdelay     "how many seconds to wait before moving to next password in list."

+-userdelay     "how many seconds to wait before moving to next user in list."

--debug         "print extra stuffs."
+-debug         "print extra stuff"